giojacuzzi/noise-pollution-pop-health/README.md

 # Population health implications of exposure to pervasive military aircraft noise pollution

-This repository contains the reproducible methods and workflow routines used in the research article, "Population health implications of exposure to pervasive military aircraft noise pollution".
+This repository contains the reproducible methods and workflow routines used in the research article:

+> Jacuzzi G, Kuehne LM, Harvey A, Hurley C, Wilbur R, Seto E, Olden JD.
+Population health implications of exposure to pervasive military aircraft noise pollution. *Journal of Exposure Science and Environmental Epidemiology*.
+In press, 2024.

-> DISCLAIMER: The code in this repository was developed for the purposes of this specific study.
-However, it can be used as a reference and freely redesigned for other purposes.
+While this code was developed for the objectives of this specific study, it can be freely repurposed for other noise monitoring and health assessment initiatives.
+Please cite the original publication in your references and direct any correspondance to gioj@uw.edu.

 ## Data availability

-Refer to the Data Availability Statement in the paper to find links to requisite data, including:
+Refer to the Data Availability statement in the paper for links to requisite data, including:

--   Navy data from the NAVFAC database, exported from Larson Davis binary in xlsx format in the same directories as the original binary files.
+-   Navy acoustic data from the NAVFAC database, exported from Larson Davis binary in xlsx format in the same directories as the original binary files.
--   NPS data from the National Park Service Night Skies and Sounds Division, in txt format.
+-   NPS acoustic data from the National Park Service Night Skies and Sounds Division, in txt format.
--   JGL data from JGL Acoustics, Inc. in csv format.
+-   JGL acoustic data from JGL Acoustics, Inc. in csv format.

 Software and package dependencies are listed in `methods.Rmd`.